Congratulations! You just built your Shopify website.

 Have you ever been to a restaurant simply because everyone was talking about it?

-Or simply posting stories of delicious food with location hashtags on Instagram.
+Or they are simply posting stories of delicious food with location hashtags on Instagram.

 So, let's get started!

-One of the greatest issues most e-commerce brands face, especially those in the dropshipping niche, is the lack of original content.
+What is one of the greatest issues most eCommerce brands face?
+It is the lack of original content.

-The human brain has 2 basic sides, which we’re trying to influence as Marketers.
+The human brain has two basic sides.
+And you are trying to influence both.

 The logical side and the emotional side.